 Balanced Diet - Did you know high consumption of animal fats, rapid weight loss, and liquid protein diets can result in a lack of amino acids, biotin, iron, protein, and zinc — all essential for healthy-looking hair?
-This too affects lashes and brows.
-It’s not unusual for keto dieters to experience hair loss and change in the condition of hair.
-It’s better to eat a balanced diet than a restrictive one.
+This, too, affects lashes and brows.
+It's not unusual for keto dieters to experience hair loss and changes in the condition of hair.
+It's better to eat a balanced diet than a restrictive one.

-The only OTC product that has PROVEN to work is Latisse because it contains bimatoprost which is an ingredient found in a prescription for treating glaucoma.
+The only OTC product that has PROVEN to work is Latisse because it contains bimatoprost, an ingredient found in a prescription for treating glaucoma.
 The side effect in glaucoma patients using this product was longer lashes.
 However, an unpleasant side effect of Latisse is discoloration of the eyelids and iris.

 That's why I love NeoGenesis hair, lash, and brow products.
 These products are clinically proven to work AND are 100% safe with NO negative side effects.

-For the NeoGenesis scalp hair product this means applying it while your hair is damp to prevent it from being absorbed by the hair shaft where it will not produce results.
-For the lash and brow, it means using the specially designed applicators to get it into the follicle where it can impact the growth cycle.
+For the NeoGenesis scalp hair product, this means applying it while your hair is damp to prevent it from being absorbed by the hair shaft where it will not produce results.
+The lash and brow mean using the specially designed applicators to get it into the follicle where it can impact the growth cycle.

 Better hair, lashes, and brows ARE possible when given the right amount of TLC!